instant-dev/api/README.md

 event: @response
 data: {"statusCode":200,"headers":{"X-Execution-Uuid":"2e7c7860-4a66-4824-98fa-a7cf71946f19","X-Instant-Api":"true","Access-Control-Allow-Origin":"*","Access-Control-Allow-Methods":"GET, POST, OPTIONS, HEAD, PUT, DELETE","Access-Control-Allow-Headers":"","Access-Control-Expose-Headers":"x-execution-uuid, x-instant-api, access-control-allow-origin, access-control-allow-methods, access-control-allow-headers, x-execution-uuid","Content-Type":"application/json"},"body":"{\"content\":\"Hey there! 🌞 I'm feeling 💯 today!
 Full of energy and ready to help you out.
 How about you?
 How are you doing? 🌈😊\"}"}
 ```

+#### Selectively listening to specific streams

+If you do not want to listen to all streams, you can send in the `_stream` parameter as an object
+with keys-value pairs corresponding to the streams you want to listen for.
+Anything with a truthy value
+will be listened to, and `*` means "all streams".

+e.g. `localhost:8000/assistant/?_stream={"chunk":true}` would only listen for a `chunk` stream.

 ## Background execution for webhooks and chatbots